Periyapatna: Places of interest

+The Kannambadi Amma and Masanikamma temples in Periyapatna are frequented by the villagers.

 The temple of Aprameya was built in the 11th century by Chola emperor Rajendra Simha.
 The temple is named after the invading Chola general Aprameya.
 The idol of Ambegalu Navaneetha Krishna (crawling Krishna with butter in hand), is believed to be the only deity of Lord Sri Krishna in this pose.
 This idol was installed by Vyasaraja (aka Vyasatirtha), who was a prominent saint of Dvaita Vedanta.
 The famous Kriti (musical composition or song) "Jagadodharana Adisidale Yashode" was composed by most prominent composer of Carnatic music Purandaradasa in appreciation of the beauty of this idol.

-Bylakuppe Tibetian settlement is located in this taluk and it is a home to around 70,000 Tibetians.
-The town is mainly inhabited by Tibetans who, according to a demographic survey carried out by the Central Tibetan Administration's Planning Commission in 1998, accounted for 50,727 individuals at that time.
-However, it is unclear whether these figures included the Vajrayana Buddhist monks living there.
-Today, an estimated 70,000 Tibetans live in the settlements; these were established on land leased by the state government to accommodate some of the Tibetan expatriates who came to resettle in India after 1959.
-Bylakuppe consists of a number of agricultural settlements, colonies are close to each other, and has number of monasteries and temples in all the major Tibetan Buddhist traditions.
-Most notable among them are the large educational monastic institution Sera Monastery, the smaller Tashi Lhunpo Monastery (both in the Gelug tradition) and Namdroling Monastery (in the Nyingma tradition).
-Bylakuppe also has many Buddhist universities for advanced Buddhist practices.
+Bylakuppe Tibetan settlement is located in this taluk.

 Demographics

-As per the Population Census 2011, there are total 4,031 families residing in the Piriyapatna city.
-The total population of Piriyapatna is 16,685 out of which 8,284 are males and 8,401 are females thus the Average Sex Ratio of Piriyapatna is 1,014.
+As per the 2011 census, there were a total 4,031 families living in Piriyapatna city.
+Piriyapatna has a total population of 16,685, comprising 8,284 males and 8,401 females - equating to an average sex ratio of 1,014 females per 1,000 males.

-The population of Children of age 0–6 years in Piriyapatna city is 1851 which is 11% of the total population.
+There are 1,851 children aged 0–6 years in Piriyapatna city, which is 11% of the total population.
 There are 946 male children and 905 female children between the age 0–6 years.
-Thus as per the Census 2011 the Child Sex Ratio of Piriyapatna is 957 which is less than Average Sex Ratio (1,014).
+Thus as per the 2011 census the Child Sex Ratio of Piriyapatna is 957 which is less than average sex ratio (1,014).

-As per the Census 2011, the literacy rate of Piriyapatna is 80.8%.
-Thus Piriyapatna has higher literacy rate compared to 72.8% of Mysore district.
+As per the 2011 census, the literacy rate of Piriyapatna is 80.8%.
+Thus it has a higher literacy rate than the Mysore district's rate of 72.8%.
 The male literacy rate is 86.56% and the female literacy rate is 75.27% in Piriyapatna.

-Vokkaliga Gowda community forms the highest population of the Taluk and majorly are tobacco cultivators.
-Also it is the homeland for Majority of Minor Tribal group Beda Nayakas (ST-Hunting tribal groups..also called as Valmiki Nayakas) vowing to thick Malanad forest around and Hunting being their occupation.
+The Vokkaliga Gowda community has the highest population of the Taluk and many people cultivate tobacco.
+It is also the homeland for the Majority of Minor Tribal group Beda Nayakas (ST-Hunting tribal groups..also called as Valmiki Nayakas) vowing to thick Malanad forest around and Hunting being their occupation.